-Lead in the form of lead carbonite and lead oxides, were added to paint due to its excellent adhesion, drying, pigmenting, and covering abilities.
+Lead in the form of lead carbonite and lead oxides were added to paint due to its excellent adhesion, drying, pigmenting, and covering abilities.
 Lead-based paint was used extensively before 1960 because it was more vibrant and durable than other paints of the time.
 From the 1700s to the early 1900s most wooden trims and woodwork, high gloss surfaces, wood toys, and metals were primed or painted with lead-based paints.
-Lead-based paint for housing was banned by the United States Consumer Product Safety

-Commission in 1978, yet lead-contaminated housing remains a significant public health problem.
-At least 29 million leadcontaminated homes remain in the United States today.
-In 2018, ODH estimated that roughly 84% of Cincinnati's housing stock was built prior to 1978, meaning roughly 136,000 homes could have deteriorating lead-based paint.
-Lead paint chips and lead dust are often found where lead-based paint may be worn away by rubbing on surfaces such as doorways, windows, floors, porches, stairways, and cabinets. ^[2, 3]
+Lead-based paint for housing was banned by the United States Consumer Product Safety Commission in 1978, yet lead-contaminated housing remains a significant public health problem.
+The Centers for Disease Control and Prevention (CDC) estimate that at least 29 million lead-contaminated homes remain in the United States today, 2.6 million being home to young children.
+In 2024, roughly 42% of Cincinnati's housing stock is estimated to be built prior to 1978, meaning roughly 69,450 homes could have deteriorating lead-based paint hazards.
+Lead paint chips and lead dust are often found where lead-based paint may be worn away by rubbing on surfaces such as doorways, windows, floors, porches, stairways, and cabinets. ^[4, 5, 6]